go-aah/docs/authorization.md

 **For Example:**

-Check whether Subject/User has permission to manage users then show the link to Manage Users.
+Checks if Subject has permission to manage users.
+If true, then shows the link.

 ```html
 <html>